gmac/schema-stitching-handbook/hot-schema-reloading/README.md

 ### Without polling

-Polling is by no means necessary for triggering a gateway schema reload.
+Polling is by no means necessary for triggering gateway schema reloads.
 An even simpler solution is to setup a dedicated mutation that reloads the gateway schema, and then call it manually or in response to deployment hooks.
 Try running the `reloadAllEndpoints` mutation in this example to manually trigger a reload:

 ```graphql
 mutation {